7 New Park Avenue

 According to the interim findings from the Parkville Economic Opportunities Report, stakeholders in the neighborhood cited the following specific needs as critical: improve streetscape with curbs, sidewalks, and landscaping; increase parking for both Park Street and Bartholomew Avenue; support redevelopment of Bartholomew Avenue for commercial/industrial reuse and expansion; establish stronger and better identity for Parkville and the business corridor; improve gateways into Parkville; strengthen marketing/merchandising efforts of businesses; increase public transportation options and hours to better serve the community; improve traffic congestion around Parkville Elementary School; remove blight and reuse abandoned or deteriorated buildings; promote home ownership in the neighborhood to provide for increased stabilization; and strengthen dialogue and communication with city and other neighborhood organizations as a means of securing resources for on-going development.

 The Dwight Branch is open 26 ½ hours a week, including Wednesday evenings until 7:30 P.M.
-The youth librarians partner with the Parkville Boys And Girls Club by presenting workshops and programs of current interest to upper elementary school students.
-Morning story hours are provided to Parkville Day Care, CRT, and the day care at Our Lady of Fatima Church.
-The Dwight Branch participates in the free Summer Lunch Program, which served nearly 10,000 lunches throughout the Hartford Public Library system in 2011.
-The staff facilitates a monthly meeting of a Senior Book Club at the Dwight Branch Library.
+Morning story hours are provided to Pequeñin day care center, Parkville pre-k, CRT, and the day care at Our Lady of Fatima Church.
+The Dwight Branch participates in the free Summer Lunch Program, which served nearly 9,000 lunches throughout the Hartford Public Library system in 2013.
+The staff facilitates a monthly meeting of the Parkville Senior Book Club.
 Book Club participants have been eager to select books, authors, and titles with some cultural relevance to their age and life experiences.
-The six public access computers attract adults interested in Internet searching and job information.
-An additional six laptops have been added for computer instruction classes that focus on teaching Microsoft Office basics.
+ESOL (English as a Second Other Language) classes are also offered at the Dwight Branch Library.
+The ten public access computers attract adults interested in Internet searching and job information.
 The library participates in voter registration and actively encourages adult library card applicants to register.